Configure Git Username and Email with git config

 Preview the Git Username and Email on the Next Commit

-If you want to see the identity Git would use right now, ask Git for the author identity directly.
-This is a handy sanity check before the first commit in a newly cloned repository.
+To see the identity Git would use right now, ask Git for the author identity directly.
+This is a useful final check before the first commit in a newly cloned repository.

 git var GIT_AUTHOR_IDENT